Travel Information

 It is advisable to travel with food and drink, as there is

-little if anything on offer on the train itself.
-When booking
+little to offer on the train itself, except hot tea.
+When

-the train ticket you will be assigned a particular wagon,
+booking the train ticket you will be assigned a particular

-It is advisable to go to the platform about half an hour
+It is advisable to go to the platform about 20 minutes before

-before the scheduled departure, as the train usually arrives
+the scheduled departure, since the train usually arrives about

-about 10-15 minutes in advance, and there is always a scramble
+10-15 minutes in advance, and there is always a scramble to

-to get on board with awkward luggage.
-As soon as the train
+get on board with awkward luggage.
+As soon as the train pulls

 who will direct you to the correct wagon, if you haven’t